Skip to main content

 • Credible intervals are probability statements about θ\theta; confidence intervals are probability statements about the procedure

-• Bayesian methods are best when data is scarce, priors are informative, or you need full uncertainty quantification
+• Bayesian methods are most useful when data is scarce, priors are defensible, hierarchy is real, or decisions require posterior predictive uncertainty

 Exercises